GLOBAL MARKETS-Stocks gain, commodities rise on inflation worries

 By Herbert Lash

-NEW YORK, May 6 (Reuters) - The dollar fell and a gauge of global equity markets edged higher on Thursday as surging commodity prices spurred the prospect of rising inflation and led investors into economically-sensitive stocks on the reflation trade.
+NEW YORK, May 6 (Reuters) - The dollar fell and a gauge of global equity markets rose on Thursday as surging commodity prices spurred the prospect of rising inflation and led investors into economically-sensitive stocks on the reflation trade.

 Aluminum prices approached levels last seen in 2018 and copper prices flirted with 10-year peaks.
 Gold jumped more than 1% as the weaker dollar and easing Treasury yields propelled the precious metal, an inflation hedge, above the key $1,800 an ounce psychological level.